Love Poem: The Heart Of Death

 Written by: Emile Pinet

-Buffed out with time's fine emery Alzheimer's stole your memory.
-And you sit in your chair and gaze lost in a perpetual haze.
-There is little left but a shell you're not in pain, but don't look well.
-And when I touch you, you pull back as if fending off an attack.
-How horrible to be confined especially trapped in one's mind.
-And though I wish it weren't so, love only adds to my sorrow.
-This is something we will work through for I'll never abandon you.
-And when you breathe your final breath smile at me, through the veil of death.
+Buffed out as though with emery; Alzheimer's stole your memory.
+And you sit in your chair and gaze; lost in a perpetual haze.
+You aren't in pain, but don't look well: for you're, little more than a shell.
+And when I touch you, you pull back; as if fending off an attack.
+How horrible to be confined; essentially trapped in one's mind.
+And although I wish it weren't so: love only adds to my sorrow.
+Dementia's something we'll work through, for I'll never abandon you.
+And when you breathe your final breath: my tears will pierce the heart of Death.